Narixius/nariman.work/README.md

 ### What you need to change

-For contact form, the message of user will send to the telegram with a bot.
-The token of the bot and user ID of the receiver (your telegram account user id) need to be changed.
-Modify this fields in [functions/contactForm.js](https://github.com/NarimanMov/nariman.work/blob/master/functions/contactFrom.js)
+For the contact form, the message of the user will send to the telegram with a bot.
+The token of the bot and user ID of the receiver (your telegram account user-id) need to be changed.
+Modify these fields in [functions/contactForm.js](https://github.com/NarimanMov/nariman.work/blob/master/functions/contactFrom.js)

 Also the [Squidex](https://squidex.io) access token are in the .env file.